naninovel/docs/docs/guide/backgrounds.md

 :::

 ::: tip EXAMPLE
-In case having issues with achieving a seamless loop, make sure the video has exactly same starting and finishing frames and a compatible encoding setup; check our [video loop example project](https://github.com/Naninovel/Video) for the reference.
+In case having issues with achieving a seamless loop, make sure the video has exactly same starting and finishing frames and a compatible encoding setup; check our [video actor example project](https://github.com/naninovel/samples/tree/main/unity/video-actor) for the reference.
 :::

 To prevent specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.